 Get in on a fantastic science experience this year by registering a group of students for a station-based, hands-on learning day led by experts in areas important to our environment such as clean water, healthy soil and climate change.
 Students will be able to try out scientific equipment and get informed and inspired towards careers in environmental science, biology and more.

-Join us for Dig It!
-Skills in Soil Science - a hands-on learning opportunity for students in Grades 9 to 12.
+Dig It!
+Skills in Soil Science is a hands-on learning opportunity for students in Grades 9 to 12.

-This FREE experience is a great way to learn more about agriculture and the environment and develop hands-on soil science skills.
+This FREE experience is a great way to learn more about agriculture in Manitoba and the environment and develop hands-on soil science skills.

 Get together with the experts from Manitoba Agriculture to sample soil, complete soil chemistry tests, classify soils by texture, take in the Great Rain and Snow Show, and more.

-Freshwater Ecology Day is an opportunity for your students to learn about current water issues and actions we all can take to help protect water in Manitoba.
-Learning stations were led by educators and experts from International Institute for Sustainable Development - Experimental Lakes Area, Manitoba Conservation Districts, Manitoba Eco-Network, Lake Winnipeg Research Consortium, Manitoba Sustainable Development: Aquatic Invasive Species, and FortWhyte Alive.
-Our day opened with a blessing and water ceremony from elder Barbara Nepinak of Pine Creek First Nation.
+Freshwater Ecology Day in early October is an opportunity for your students to learn about current water issues and actions we all can take to help protect water in Manitoba.
+Learning stations are led by educators and experts in freshwater science including IISD- Experimental Lakes Area.